 Please Note: Project GO participants planning to travel abroad MUST have a valid U.S. passport in their possession no later than 90 days before anticipated travel date.
 Many destinations require student visas, which take additional processing time.
 For further information, visit our FAQs.

-Students will take a placement exam demonstrating knowledge equivalent to the ASU course that they will take overseas.
-By the end of the course, students should expect to reach a Russian proficiency between intermediate mid and advanced high (depending on beginning level).
+Placement exam demonstrating knowledge equivalent to ASU course you will be taking while overseas.
+By the end of the course, students should expect to reach a Russian proficiency between intermediate mid and advanced high (depending on level).

 ABOUT THE LOCATION